MagneticParticleImaging/MPIReco.jl/examples/BGEstimation/README.md

 include("example.jl")
 ```

-This will first download all data (about 2 GB) and then perform a reconstruction.
+This will first download all data (about 134 MB) and then perform a reconstruction.
 Parameters of the reconstruction are documented in the Julia script and can be
 changed.
 After the reconstruction is done, the script will open a PyPlot window
 and show the reconstruction result.
-Additionally, an animated gif will be stored
-into the `img/` folder.